 Conduct an environmental impact research.

-Do your research to find out just how much energy your business is using up, your waste disposal practices, how much paper you use in a month.
-You can also conduct a survey to find out how many of your employees drive to work alone, commute, carpool, walk, or cycle.
+Do your research to find out just how much energy your business is using up, your waste disposal practices, and how much paper you use in a month.
+You can also conduct a survey by using an employee feedback software to find out how many of your employees drive to work alone, commute, carpool, walk, or cycle and what other things your business can do to be more eco-friendly.
 By doing research, you get to determine the baselines from which you can measure the progress you make when you put greening measures in place.
 Energy consumption, water consumption, greenhouse gas emissions, paper consumption, and waste management are considered the top five environmental key performance indicators with which you can measure your environmental impact.
-The results of your research can also help you pinpoint priorities when it comes to making your business eco-friendly.
+Talking to experts like Andy Defrancesco can also help you pinpoint priorities when it comes to making your business eco-friendly.

 Start with the three R’s

 Take small steps and reuse, reduce, recycle.
 If printing is necessary but not important for presentations, use both sides of the paper and print in draft quality.
 You can segregate waste and place small recycling containers at each desk or workstation.
+Improve your recycling programs and include scrap metal recycling in your waste management.
 When not in use, turn off lights, water dispensers, printers, photocopiers, coffee machines, and computers.
 Invest in energy-saving lighting systems and purchase eco-friendly devices and energy-efficient appliances such as those with the Energy Star rating.
 Lighting systems with sensors and dimming controls can significantly decrease your energy consumption—as much as 80 percent—and can save you thousands of dollars in energy costs.
+If you want to invest in a 16×24 press machine with heating, visit vinylcuttingmachineguide to find the best choice for your business.

 If you think about it, some business trips are hardly ever necessary these days thanks to the wonders of the Internet and videoconferencing.
 That’s why opting for the most affordable and fastest internet or broadband connection in the market is crucial.
 You can utilize this business broadband comparison tool in order to check the options available for you.